-On today’s episode of Straight Talk, David Lewis talks about one of the easiest traps to fall into during your sales presentation; leaving the customer alone at your desk during the negotiation process.
+On today’s episode of Straight Talk, David Lewis of David Lewis & Associates talks about one of the easiest traps to fall into during your sales presentation; leaving the customer alone at your desk during the negotiation process.

 Hello again, and welcome to this week’s episode of Straight Talk.
 I am your host, David Lewis, and I am glad to be here with you today to give you straight answers to your questions and to help take your business to the next level in your quest for success.